zazzie-star/Splatter-Paint-Website-P2/README.md

 - Simply open the above link

 <h3> Features: </h3>
-- Swirl your mouse around and create a unique piece of art!
+- Swirl your mouse around and create a unique piece of art! <br>
 - Never been seen before! /s

 <h3> Credits:</h3>